slurpy-films/probescript/readme.md

 }
 ```

-A probe in ProbeScript is a modular unit similar to a class or function, and is the core building block of the language.
+A probe in probescript is a modular unit similar to a class or function, and is the core building block of the language.

 ## Building
 You can use make to build the project, but you can also just compile the src/main.cpp file with your own compiler.
 This project is built on Windows with the g++ compiler.

 ## Basic Syntax
-ProbeScript uses curly brace syntax and optional semicolons.
+probescript uses curly brace syntax and optional semicolons.
 It uses var for variable declarations, fn for function declarations, class for class declarations, and probe for probe declarations.
 If and while statments are done in the traditional way like this:
 ```probe
 if (condition) {
     // body